tbplas.Lindhard

 1. Units

 ‘Lindhard’ class uses eV for energies, elementary charge of electron for charges and nm for lengths.
 So the unit for dynamic polarization is 1 / (eV * nm**2) in 2d case and 1 / (eV * nm**3) in 3d case.
 Relative dielectric function is dimensionless.
-The unit for AC conductivity is e**2/h_bar in 2d case and e**2/(h_bar*nm) in 3d case.
+The unit for AC conductivity is e**2/hbar in 2d case and e**2/(hbar*nm) in 3d case.

 1. Coulomb potential and dielectric function